OlyaIvanovs/automate_with_python/README.md

 # automate_with_python
-Examples from book 'Automate the Boring Stuff with Python' by Al Sweigart.
+Examples from the book 'Automate the Boring Stuff with Python' by Al Sweigart.